recommenders-team/recommenders/SETUP.md

 <details>
 <summary><strong><em>Set PySpark environment variables on Linux or MacOS</em></strong></summary>

-To set these variables every time the environment is activated, we can follow the steps of this [guide](https://conda.io/docs/user-guide/tasks/manage-environments.html#macos-and-linux).
+If you use conda, to set these variables every time the environment is activated, you can follow the steps of this [guide](https://conda.io/docs/user-guide/tasks/manage-environments.html#macos-and-linux).

-First, get the path of the environment `reco_pyspark` is installed:
+First, assuming that the environment is called `reco_pyspark`, get the path where the environment is installed:

     RECO_ENV=$(conda env list | grep reco_pyspark | awk '{print $NF}')
     mkdir -p $RECO_ENV/etc/conda/activate.d